Attorney Detail Banner

 • Represented Epson in a nationwide class action alleging that Epson misrepresented, or failed to disclose, that rate at which certain of its inkjet printers consumed ink.
 The court granted summary judgment in Epson's favor on the omissions claims, and denied certification of the affirmative misrepresentation claims.

 • Obtained summary judgment on behalf of Time, Inc. in a federal court consumer class action arising from a magazine subscription promotion.
-Following plaintiff's motion for class certification, Mr. Morgan's team formulated a strategy to file a motion for summary judgment along with its opposition to class certification to give the court an alternative basis to resolve the action.
+Following plaintiff's motion for class certification, Shon's team formulated a strategy to file a motion for summary judgment along with its opposition to class certification to give the court an alternative basis to resolve the action.
 The motions were simultaneously briefed and set for hearing on the same date.
 The strategy worked, as the court granted the motion for summary judgment and dismissed the action without reaching the issues related to class certification.

 • Obtained summary judgment and recovered costs in a class action against The Home Depot where plaintiffs sought billions of dollars in statutory damages for alleged violations of California's consumer privacy statute prohibiting retailers from seeking personal information in connection with credit card transactions.
 In a related case, we obtained dismissal with prejudice of an unfair competition claim based on lack of an injury in fact from the act of disclosing personal information.

 • We represented Washington Mutual Bank in a wage and hour class action alleging improper deductions from employee wages.
-Before answering the Complaint, Mr. Morgan's team developed a novel federal preemption defense to the claims based on laws governing the financial stability of federally regulated lending institutions.
+Before answering the Complaint, Shon's team developed a novel federal preemption defense to the claims based on laws governing the financial stability of federally regulated lending institutions.
 Upon being served with a draft demurrer raising this preemption defense, the plaintiff dismissed his case.

 • Successfully defended Barnes & Noble in class action alleging various violations of the Labor Code, including failure to provide meal breaks and rest breaks and failure to pay overtime.
 The Court denied certification in its entirety.

-• Represented Computer Sciences Corporation in a purported nationwideovertime class action on behalf of computer consultants.
+• Represented Computer Sciences Corporation in a purported nationwide overtime class action on behalf of computer consultants.
 After providing informal discovery to plaintiff’s counsel, we persuaded the plaintiff to drop the class-action allegations.

 • Represented Electronic Arts in two consumer class action cases in the Northern District of California, involving claims under CLRA, Section 17200 and the Copyright Act relating to DRM (digital rights management) technology in the video game maker's products.
 The cases were resolved at a very early stage with no monetary relief to the class.